Planned Parenthood sues to expand South Carolina abortion access under strict new ban

 “As it stands right now, providers are forced to take this more conservative approach because they are risking, essentially, jail time and the loss of their licenses,” they said.

-Spokespeople for both the South Carolina Senate majority leader and speaker of the House did not immediately respond to requests for comment.
+Spokespeople for both the South Carolina Senate majority leader and speaker of the House did not have responses Thursday afternoon to the lawsuit.

+Republican Gov. Henry McMaster will file a motion intervening in the case to “once again defend the heartbeat law and protect the right to life in South Carolina,” according to a statement from spokesperson Brandon Charochak.

 The law prohibits most abortions after an ultrasound detects cardiac activity.
 Doctors who violate the ban face up to two years imprisonment.